jhpyle/docassemble/_docs/development.md

 files on which **docassemble** depends for its stable operation.
-A user who has administrator privileges can edit the [configuration], and it is possible to edit the [configuration] in such a way that the system will not start.
+A user who has administrator privileges can edit the [configuration], and it is possible to edit the [configuration] in such a way that the system will crash.

+Since a development server is often used for experimentation, it can be difficult to keep its configuration matched with that of the production server.
+It may be easier to use three servers:

+1. a development server where you develop interviews using the [Playground],
+2. a production server; and
+3. a testing server which is virtually identical to the production server and exists primarily to test the installation of your interview [packages] to make sure they work as intended before you install them on the production server.

+It is a good idea to use the [`metadata`] block or the [README area] of your package to make a note about where the original development files are located.
+For convenience, you may find yourself using multiple servers for development and experimentation, and if time passes, you may forget where the authoritative version of the package lives.

 # Workflow for collaboration

+## Sharing files with Google Drive

-If you are working as part of a team of developers on a single interview, you can use [Google Drive integration] so that you all share the same [Playground], even though you log in under different accounts.
-One developer should set up [Google Drive integration], and then share the "docassemble" folder with the other developers.
+If you are working as part of a team of developers on a single interview, you can use [Google Drive integration] so that all members of the team share the same [Playground], even though you log in under different accounts.
+One developer would set up [Google Drive integration], and then share his or her "docassemble" folder with the other developers.
 The other developers would then set up [Google Drive integration] and select the shared folder as the folder to use.
 If more than one developer tries to edit the same file at the same time, there will be problems; one developer's synchronization may overwrite files another developer was editing.
+However, if the interview is split up into separate files, and each developer works only on designated files, this should not be a problem.

-It is important that developers use different accounts to log into the [Playground].
+It is important that developers use different **docassemble** accounts to log into the [Playground].
 If two web browsers use the [Playground] at the same time, there is a danger that one developer's changes could be erased by another developer's activity.

+## Using version control

+As you work on interview development, you should use version control to track your changes.
+One difficulty is that the ideal environment for testing, which is **docassemble**'s Playground, is not directly integrated with [GitHub] or any other version control system.
+If you use [Google Drive integration], you could run version control inside your Google Drive, but the file structure of the `docassemble` directory is specific to your [Playground], and you will probably want your version control to be specific to a [package].

+To take advantage of version control, you can use the following process:

+* Develop and test your interview in the [Playground].
+* Create a [package] containing your interview and its associated files.
+* When you are ready to make your first commit, download the package as a ZIP file and unpack it on your computer.
+* Initialize the version control system inside the root directory of the package (i.e. the directory containing `README.md` and `setup.py`) (e.g., by running `git init`).
+* Then do your first commit (e.g., `git commit -m 'first commit'`).
+* Work on the interview some more in the [Playground].
+* When you are ready to make your next commit, download the package as a ZIP file and unpack it into the same place on your computer as before, overwriting the existing files.
+* Do your next commit (e.g., `git commit -m 'second commit'`).

 [configuration]: {{ site.baseurl }}/docs/config.html
 [Python]: https://en.wikipedia.org/wiki/Python_%28programming_language%29